StratifyLabs/StratifyBlog/content/tutorials/2013-12-04-Operators.md

 | 1 | 0 | 1 |
 | 1 | 1 | 1 |

+The bit-wise "and" operator is represented by the `&` symbol.
+For each bit, if both input are one, then the output is one.
+If any of the input is zero, the output is zero.

 **AND (&)**

 | x | y | z |